hxwang/DataCenterWorkloads/process-intrepid/README.md

 ## Process ANL-Intrepid

 ### 1. Intro
-- The scripts in this folder have the objective to calculate the statistics information of parallel jobs.
-In specific, the job traces is from [ANL-Intrepid](../traces/intrepid.md).
+- The scripts in this folder have the objective to calculate the statistics information of batch jobs.
+  - The job traces is from [ANL-Intrepid](../traces/intrepid.md).
+  - The analysis will focus on the job processing time and job arrival time.

-### 2. Files
+### 2. Scripts
 |file| function|
 |:---|:--------|
 |[pystats.py](./pystats.py)| tool function to process data by column, tool provided by [Zhonghua Xi](https://github.com/xizhonghua/pystats)|